elminsterrr/react-js-recipes-search-app/README.md

 ### Usage

+You should generate your own API key and app id from https://www.edamam.com/ and add them to project (actions\index.js) before running the app.

-Start the app by typing:
+After adding your own keys start the app by typing:

 ```sh
 npm start